puppetlabs/puppet-docs/source/puppet/4.5/reference/deprecated_language.markdown

 ---
 layout: default
-title: "Deprecated Language Features"
+title: "Deprecated language features"
 ---

 The following features of the Puppet language are deprecated, and will be removed in Puppet 5.0.

-## Non-Strict Variables
+## Non-strict variables

 #### Now